-Kos is a beautiful Greek island of the Dodecanese group.
-The island is really popular with all types of travelers and one of our favorite vacation destinations.
-On this Ferryhopper page, you can find useful information about beaches, villages, attractions and ferry schedules to Kos.
-Book cheap ferry tickets to Kos in just 4 clicks on Ferryhopper!
+Kos is a beautiful Greek island in the Dodecanese group.
+It is popular with all types of travelers and one of our favorite vacation destinations.

 The impressive coastline and blue waters of Kos

 Vacation in Kos